11 characters coming to the Marvel Cinematic Universe in Phase 5 and 6

 MCU Phase 5 and 6: movies and series in order - and which characters are coming to Marvel Cinematic Universe?

-More information on upcoming Marvel projects is expected to be released at the D23 Expo in September
+More information on upcoming Marvel projects is expected to be released at the D23 Expo this we

 Marvel Studios has seen recording breaking success on the big, and small screen, creating blockbuster content for comic and movie lovers alike.